edificeio/entcore/migration/3.3.0/README.md

 2. *workspaceFolder.js*

-This script could be executed before or after starting vertx with the 3.3.0 entcore framework.
+This script should be executed after starting vertx with the 3.3.0 entcore framework.
 It computes the new folder's tree structure and add new fields in the MongoDB *documents* collection.

-This script does not override existing fields, so it could be possible (if needed) to downgrade from entcore 3.3.0 to 3.2.0.

 Run the script using the following command: